Hudbay Plan of Arrangement wit - GuruFocus.com

-TORONTO, June 13, 2023 (GLOBE NEWSWIRE) -- Hudbay Minerals Inc. (“Hudbay”) (TSX, : HBM) and Copper Mountain Mining Corporation (“Copper Mountain”) (TSX: CMMC) (ASX: C6C) are pleased to announce that the shareholders of both Hudbay and Copper Mountain have approved the resolutions required to consummate the previously announced plan of arrangement (the “Transaction”).
-At their respective special meetings of shareholders on June 13, 2023 (each, a “Meeting”), the resolutions were passed with the following results:
+TORONTO, June 13, 2023 /PRNewswire/ - Hudbay Minerals Inc. ("Hudbay") (TSX: HBM), (NYSE: HBM) and Copper Mountain Mining Corporation ("Copper Mountain") (TSX: CMMC) (ASX: C6C) are pleased to announce that the shareholders of both Hudbay and Copper Mountain have approved the resolutions required to consummate the previously announced plan of arrangement (the "Transaction").
+At their respective special meetings of shareholders on June 13, 2023 (each, a "Meeting"), the resolutions were passed with the following results:

 Hudbay